abyasa05/os242/links.md

 + [What Are APIs? - Simply Explained](https://youtu.be/OVvTv9Hy91Q?si=-PUoeE7ibQSm8vqh) - A simple introduction about the concept and function of an API.
 It also includes some basic examples to provide better understanding on the use of API.
 + [Vim Editor Fundamentals](https://youtu.be/XguBRi4TDNc?si=vWRxvBttGAZIbsAA) - A tutorial on how to use the Vim text editor.
 + [Nano Editor Fundamentals](https://youtu.be/gyKiDczLIZ4?si=MdL9a_pT-biXJXTc) - A tutorial on how to use the Nano text editor, another alternative to Vim.
++ [C in 100 Seconds](https://youtu.be/U3aXWizDbQ4?si=CawZ-j7eQ5h9zyEo) - A basic overview about the C language.
++ [Makefile Tutorial By Example](https://makefiletutorial.com/) - A tutorial on how to create a Makefile that's used to compile C files.